Need-To-Know Information for Americans Getting Married in Costa Rica

 This process will be the same as it would have been had your wedding taken place at home.
 Even when you get married in the U.S. and list your married name on the certificate, you still have to go through the steps to officially change your name on your Social Security card, driver’s license, bank account and more.
 Alternatively, you can pay for a service to streamline the process and take care of changing your name for all your IDs and accounts.

 Why Costa Rica Is the Perfect Location to Start Your Marriage

 Costa Rica has so much to offer as a wedding destination.
-Nowhere else will you encounter the same mesmerizing sites and a variety of activities.
-Here are a few reasons why you should choose Costa Rica for your destination wedding because of the country’s:
+Nowhere else will you encounter the same mesmerizing sites and variety of activities.
+You may want to choose Costa Rica for your destination wedding because of the country’s:

 - The Beauty: If you love nature, you cannot pass up the opportunity to take in the beauty of Costa Rica’s many distinct ecological zones and a high level of biodiversity.
 Volcanoes, rainforests, waterfalls, beaches — Costa Rica has it all.
 Your guests won’t have to choose between a “beach vacation” and a “mountain vacation.”
 Instead, they can enjoy all the diverse landscapes Costa Rica has to offer and focus on the places they love best.
 You can also take advantage of these locations by snapping some unforgettable wedding photos.